Welcome to today's edition of the Rush 24-7 podcast.

 You got a problem.

-Maliki or Maliki?
+Malachi or Maliki?

-It's Maliki, right?
+It's Malachi, right?

-It's I've heard it both ways too.
+I've heard it both ways too.

 How about Fortney Pete Stark?

-Uh could we call him an anti-Semite?
+Could we call him an anti-Semite?

-How about Neil Ebercrombie of Hawaii?
+How about Neil Abercrombie of Hawaii?

 What do those three people, what these four guys have in common?

-Let's go to the next sound bite from the Democratic uh Professionals Forum over Dawn, did you know where this was yesterday?
+Let's go to the next sound bite from the Democratic Professionals Forum.

-What what building was it in?
+What building was it in?

-The Kowanist Club someplace?
+The Kiwanis Club someplace?

 Here's anyway, here's what he said.

-Thank God for Bill Nelson, because we'd have another crook in the United States Senate if it weren't for him.
+Thank God for Bill Nelson because we'd have another crook in the United States Senate if it weren't for him.

 This is not Russia, and she is not Stalin, and she will go back to wherever she came from, and Bill Nelson will be re-elected to the United States Senate.